souch/SMP/README.md

-## SicMu Player for Android (or Simple/Sorted/Souch Music Player)
+## SicMu Player for Android

-Present song in list by grouping folders or artists.
+Present song in list by grouping folders or/and artists and albums.

 Gui aims to be easy to use while driving.